 The By-Election Barometer is not a poll, the section titled "Margin after application of swing from regional polls" is not a list of riding polls, and the 30-day average is not a projection.
 By-Elections are notoriously hard to call, and the Barometer is not a tracking of actual voting intentions.
 The forecast is also not an opinion.
 As always, I am tied to what the numbers show.

-By-elections have yet to be called in the federal ridings of Macleod and Fort McMurray-Athabasca in Alberta and the provincial riding of Virginia Waters in Newfoundland and Labrador.
+By-elections have yet to be called in the federal ridings of Macleod and Fort McMurray-Athabasca in Alberta and Trinity-Spadina and Scarborough-Agincourt in Ontario, and in the provincial riding of Brampton-Springdale in Ontario.

 Weighted averages and support ranges